OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-multi-level-navigation-menu/README.md

 # 🐞 CSS Challenge:  Responsive Multi-Level Navigation Menu

-This challenge focuses on creating a responsive, multi-level navigation menu using CSS (specifically CSS3).
-The menu will adapt seamlessly to different screen sizes, showcasing your understanding of media queries and flexible layouts.
-We'll utilize a simple HTML structure and style it with CSS to achieve a clean and functional design.
+This challenge focuses on creating a responsive, multi-level navigation menu using CSS.
+The goal is to build a menu that gracefully adapts to different screen sizes, smoothly revealing sub-menus on hover or click.
+We'll use CSS3 for styling and focus on clean, semantic HTML for structure.
+No JavaScript is required for this specific implementation.

 **Description of the Styling:**

-The navigation menu will be a horizontal list at larger screen sizes.
-Upon reaching a smaller breakpoint (e.g., 768px), the menu will become vertical, likely using a hamburger menu icon to toggle its visibility.
-Submenus will appear on hover (larger screens) or upon clicking (smaller screens).
-The styling should be clean, modern, and consistent, employing appropriate colors, fonts, and spacing.
-We'll aim for a clean, minimal aesthetic.
+The navigation menu will feature:

+* A main navigation bar with top-level menu items.
+* Sub-menus that appear on hover (or click, depending on screen size).
+* Clear visual hierarchy using spacing, color, and font sizes.
+* Responsiveness – gracefully adapting to smaller screens by collapsing the menu or using a hamburger menu icon (although we will not implement a hamburger menu in this example to keep it focused purely on CSS).
+* Use of CSS pseudo-classes and nesting for styling efficiency.

 **Full Code:**